About Waipoo Falls

 Julie and I have been on multiple chopper rides in Kauai, and every time we have managed to spot Waipo’o Falls.

-Waipo’o Falls resides in Waimea Canyon State Park.
+Waipo’o Falls resides in Waimea Canyon State Park in the island of Kauai, Hawaii.
 However, for information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 We first had to get to Waimea Canyon Road (Hwy 550), which branched off Hwy 50 in the town of Waimea about 24 miles west of Lihue.
 Once on Waimea Canyon Road, we got our first looks at the falls between mileposts 10 and 11 at the Waimea Canyon Lookout.
 However, there were closer views of Waipo’o Falls further up the road near mileposts 12 and 13.